A Guide for Sleep Deprived Parents: How to Get Sleep with a Newborn

 Consider the leading attachable bedside co-sleeper by babybay.
 Not only is babybay the only eco-friendly sleeper on the market, but they’re also committed to sustainable manufacturing and are created by parents, for parents — showing a true understanding of your everyday struggles and needs.
 That puts them on the front line of your mission to end end your status as sleep deprived parents, while making every night of sleep one that is filled with plenty of peaceful dreams and beautiful bonding.

 In the United States (and much of the Western world), we’re pretty big fans of catching quality Z’s while cocooned in super-soft bedding.
 And while there’s nothing wrong with wanting to feel comfy and cozy through the night, it can be challenging to fit your co-sleeping baby into your bedroom equation when you know that the oh-so-comfortable bedding you love isn’t quite right for them.
+But there have to be answers to how to safely co-sleep with baby that don’t sacrifice your own comfort and leave you tossing and turning while worrying about your baby’s safety through the night…don’t there?

-To feel super-comfortable all night long while your baby is safely co-sleeping close by, all you need is the right crib (and a little bit of know-how when it comes to common co-sleeping terms!).
+To feel super-comfortable all night long while your baby is safely co-sleeping close by, all you need is the right crib and a little bit of know-how when it comes to common co-sleeping terms.
 But we’re going to break all that down now…

 How to Safely Co-Sleep With Baby: Why the Sleep Surface Matters